-\textbf{Baselines:} Considering the baseline's subpar performance in low-level motion prior training, we compare our system with three representative baselines without pre-trained low-level controller: \textbf{PPO}~\cite{schulman2017proximal}: Demonstrates controllers trained exclusively on downstream task rewards. \textbf{AMP}~\cite{2021-TOG-AMP} utilize existing reference motion to provide styling reward in an adversarial imitation learning manner and learn the policy for the downstream task while mimicking the behavior of reference motions.
-Jain et al.\textbf{Hierarchical Reinforcement Learning (HRL)} adapts from~\cite{jain2021pixels} which learns a high-level policy sending latent commands to a low-level motor controller.
-HRL resembles a broad category of prior works that decompose temporally extended reasoning into sub-problems~\cite{suttona1999between, dietterich2000hierarchical, parr1997reinforcement, nachum2018data, gehring2021hierarchical, klissarov2021flexible, gupta2020relay}.
-For a fair comparison, we made modifications like removing the trajectory generator in~\cite{jain2021pixels}, using PPO for AMP and HRL, and supplying full reference motion data to AMP and HRL integrated with AMP.
+\textbf{Baselines:} Given the baseline's subpar performance in low-level motion prior training, we compare our system with three representative baselines without pre-trained low-level controllers: \textbf{PPO}~\cite{schulman2017proximal}: Controllers trained exclusively on high-level task rewards. \textbf{AMP}~\cite{2021-TOG-AMP}: Utilizes reference motion for styling reward in adversarial imitation learning and learns high-level tasks while mimicking reference motions. \textbf{Hierarchical Reinforcement Learning (HRL)} from Jain et al.~\cite{jain2021pixels}: Learns a high-level policy sending latent commands to a low-level controller, resembling works that decompose tasks into sub-problems~\cite{suttona1999between, dietterich2000hierarchical, parr1997reinforcement, nachum2018data, gehring2021hierarchical, klissarov2021flexible, gupta2020relay}.
+For fair comparison, we removed the trajectory generator in~\cite{jain2021pixels}, used PPO for AMP and HRL, and used full reference motion for AMP and HRL with AMP.